Huddersfield investigate allegations of anti-semitic chanting at Leeds game

+Huddersfield Town are investigating claims Leeds United supporters were subject to anti-Semitic chants during Saturday's Championship meeting between the sides.
 The club told BBC Radio Leeds they were investigating the matter with their safety officer and with local police.

 In a statement, West Yorkshire Police said they would work closely with the club to establish whether chanting of a "racial" nature had taken place.